Slide Show Dates

 Q. WHAT SHOULD YOU BRING ON THE TWB EXPERIENCE?

-A. Enclosed is a suggested clothing list.
-Please try to stay within the given items.
-The duffel bag should be no larger than 30 inches long and 13 inches high and should NOT have rollers on it.
-If the luggage does not fit into the allotted space, participants will be asked to remove items not included on the list to be stored at Davidson College through the duration of the trip.
-PLEASE REMEMBER TO MARK ALL CLOTHING.
-Also bring a small pillow, ground cover, sleeping bag, and thermorest (no thick foam pads).
-Flashlights are great on those late night walks to the bathroom.
-Most important bring with you a sense of humor, an eagerness for involvement with people, and a desire to know your America.
+A. Here is a link to a suggested clothing/materials list.
+TWB Packing List Please try to stay within the given items.
+The waterproof or resistant duffel bag should be no larger than 32 inches long and 14 inches high and should NOT have rollers on it.
+(Between 70 and 90L in size.)
+PLEASE REMEMBER TO MARK ALL CLOTHING WITH YOUR INITIALS.
+Also, bring a small pillow, tarp for ground cover, sleeping bag (20 degree rating is fine) and sleeping pad (no thick foam pads or air mattresses).
+Flashlights are great way to scare bears on those late night walks to the bathroom.
+You will need around 20oz water bottle for use during all meals on the trip.
+Please put your name on it and decorate or label it so it is easy to identify.
+Most importantly, bring with you a sense of humor, an eagerness for involvement with people and a desire to know your America.

 Q. WHAT SHOULD YOU NOT BRING ON THE TWB EXPERIENCE?

-A. Participants should not bring cell phones but are welcome to bring calling cards.
-We will have access to many telephones after the 5th day of the trip.
-Knives, expensive jewelry and electronic games are discouraged (personal CD or MP3 player are okay!).
+A. Participants should not bring cell phones or Wi-Fi devices but are welcome to bring calling cards or call using collect.
+We will have access to "TWB Phones" after the 5th day of the trip.
+Pocket knives, expensive jewelry and electronic games are discouraged (MP3s players are okay, they cannot have Wi-Fi capabilities though!).

 Q. SHOULD YOU MAKE ANY PREPARATIONS FOR THE TWB EXPERIENCE?